 Other.
 We have entered into various agreements with third parties for general operating purposes.
 In addition to the minimum contractual cash commitments described above, we have entered into agreements with other variable cost arrangements.
-These future costs are dependent upon many factors, including subscriber growth, and are difficult to anticipate; however, these costs may be substantial.
+These future costs are dependent upon many factors and are difficult to anticipate; however, these costs may be substantial.
 We may enter into additional programming, distribution, marketing and other agreements that contain similar variable cost provisions.
-The cost of our stock acquired from a third-party financial institution but not paid for as of March 31, 2015 is included in this category.
+The cost of our stock acquired from a third-party financial institution but not paid for as of June 30, 2015 is also included in this category.
+The amount in this category for 2015 includes \$210,000 that will be paid on or before July 31, 2015 related to the settlement of Capitol Records LLC et al. v.
+Sirius XM Radio Inc. for the use of pre-1972 sound recordings.